deepakvijayan/builder-inheritance/README.md

 # builder-inheritance
-A java builder with inheritance
+A java builder pattern with inheritance

 ```java